(PART 1) Automation is No Longer a Question of If – or When; It’s How Fast

 - Typical employees spend up to 50% of their time each day looking for documents.

-Think about it some more.
-How is your AP team feeling at the end of the month?
+Think about it… How is your AP team feeling at the end of the month?
 Do they struggle to pay vendors on time?
 Is audit season a complete nightmare?

-Speaking of vendors, step two is to take a look at what your business relationship is like with your vendors.
-First, do you have visibility into invoice status when vendors, partners or employees inquire?
+Speaking of vendors, step two is to look at what your business relationship is like with your vendors.
+First, do you have visibility into invoice status when vendors, partners or employees call and ask about their payment?
 Are your vendors getting paid on time?
 Do you know how much your company could save on discounts if your vendors were paid early?
-It’s something to think about.

-- The cost to find a lost document is $125 and to replace it costs about $225.
+- The cost to find a lost invoice is $125 and to replace it costs about $225.

-There’s a better way to manage your invoices.
+There’s a better way to manage your invoice process.